-Our work in the Hubs is a reflection of strong community advocacy and collaboration between families, services, and MRCC.
-Hands Up Mallee plays an enabling role in creation of environments where families feel welcome, supported and have a genuine voice and agency in how services and spaces are shaped.
-Our involvement in the development of the Red Cliffs Early Years Hub and the Family & Child Hub in Mildura demonstrates how community-led design can influence broader system shifts.
+Our work in the Hubs is a reflection of strong community advocacy and collaboration between families, services, and Council.
+Hands Up Mallee plays an enabling role in the creation of environments where families feel welcome, supported, and have a genuine voice and agency in how services and spaces are shaped.
+Our involvement in the development of the Red Cliffs Early Years Hub and The Family & Child Hub in Mildura demonstrates how community-led design can influence broader system shifts.

 HUM provides structure and purpose that enables the work.
 Facilitation is helpful and important.